ahaskell/The203.CollectionJson/README.md

      .MapRoutes(routes);
 ````

  The root collection is a Deck of cards.
-If a client issues a request to http://the203.com/Decks MVC will load a DecksController and run the "Collection" action.
+If a client issues a request to http://the203.info/Decks MVC will load a DecksController and run the "Collection" action.
 CJ does not dictate which or how an application support different HTTP verbs.
-Generally an application is best served supplying a meaningful name for the method and using custom attributes to denate the Action name and the HTTP verb supported.
+Generally an application is best served supplying a meaningful name for the method and using custom attributes to denote the Action name and the HTTP verb supported.
 The expectation is a collection of Decks will be returned if a GET request is issued to /Decks.
-If a client issues a GET request to http://the203.com/Decks/123 the DecksController is loaded and the action name Item is executed.
+If a client issues a GET request to http://the203.info/Decks/123 the DecksController is loaded and the action name Item is executed.

  The second call to AddItemAndCollection has a parent (CardDeck) and a new Collection Card.
-Thus these collections are now a step down on the URL. http://the203.com/Decks/123/Cards will return a collection of Cards for the Deck 123.
-Note that this time instead of point to an Id we send a delegate that locates off of Sequence so http://the203.com/Decks/123/Cards/3 would be expected to return the 3rd card in the deck.
+Thus these collections are now a step down on the URL. http://the203.info/Decks/123/Cards will return a collection of Cards for the Deck 123.
+Note that this time instead of point to an Id we send a delegate that locates off of Sequence so http://the203.info/Decks/123/Cards/3 would be expected to return the 3rd card in the deck.

- Embedded Items are intended to only map to a single item and generally that item is also a top level item elswhere in the system.
-Emebedded items are sort of a wierd beast and need to be fixed up a little and documented better, look at the tests if you want to know them more
+ Embedded Items are intended to only map to a single item and generally that item is also a top level item elsewhere in the system.
+Embedded items are sort of a weird beast and need to be fixed up a little and documented better, look at the tests if you want to know them more

 ##Collection Json Controller
-To take advantage of marshalling your domain into CJ format and a few other things your MVC controllers should extend the CollectionJsonController.
+To take advantage of marshaling your domain into CJ format and a few other things your MVC controllers should extend the CollectionJsonController.
 Once an application's controller has extended from the CJ Controller the application can take advantage of a few things in its controllers.
-It can create CollectionJsonResult, mapp out the links or hydrate objects from collection json or other input.
+It can create CollectionJsonResult, map out the links or hydrate objects from collection json or other input.

 ###Returning CJ Formatted Data
  This follows MVCs concept of calling View only an application makes a call to CollectionJsonResult<T>  a single instance of T or an IEnumerable of T can be sent into this method.
 Returning the result of the method call will result in a  very simple CJ formatted object.
 Generally this is not enough and the application will want a links section as well.